bluem-development/bluem-php/README.md

 - [Magento2 module](https://github.com/bluem-development/bluem-magento/), available for Bluem customers.

 ## Getting started:
-This library can be installed through [Composer](https://getcomposer.org).
+Install the library through [Composer](https://getcomposer.org).
 Run Composer to install this library and dependencies from your project folder.

 ```bash
 composer require bluem-development/bluem-php
 ```
 ---

-Refer to the [examples folder](https://github.com/bluem-development/bluem-php/tree/master/examples) for a full example implementation that you can base your own integration on.
+Refer to the [examples](https://github.com/bluem-development/bluem-php/tree/master/examples) for a full example implementation that you can base your own integration on.

 Please contact us if you have any questions regarding the examples or the implementation of the library in your project.